Use the Save as shortcut in Excel by pressing F12 or Ctrl + S. Reach the function through the File Tab or Quick Access Toolbar.

 Step 1.
 Make sure that you have a final version of the Excel spreadsheet.

 Good to know: After saving the Workbook, you can use the Undo command.
-But we strongly recommend you using before saving the file.
+But we strongly recommend you use it before saving the file.
 What if undo is required?
 No problem, apply the undo command, then save the file again to apply changes.

 Step 2.
-To open the “Save As” dialogue box, apply the press the F12 shortcut key.
+To open the “Save As” dialogue box, then press the F12 shortcut key.

 Step 3.
 After pressing the Save As Shortcut, a new window will appear.
 Now you can add the following data: